posthtml/posthtml-components/readme.md

 <x-forms.button>Submit</x-forms.button>
 ```

-If your components are in a sub-folder with multiple files, then for avoid to type the main file you can use `index.html` without specify it.
+If your components are in a sub-folder with multiple files, then for avoid typing the main file you can use `index.html` without specify it.
 Please see below example to understand better.

 ``` html